theroshanron/Agile-SD/JIRA/JIRA Level 2.md

 - How software projects and testing is handled in Agile Environments.
 - Process definition and requirement for the project in Agile environment and SDLC(Software development Life cycle)
 - Understand JIRA tools for project/test management.
-- Edge testcases, defect life cycles, types of testing.
+- Edge test cases, defect life cycles, types of testing.
-  - Edge testcases is out of box thinking and understand the process of defect life cycle.
+  - Edge test cases is out of box thinking and understand the process of defect life cycle.
 - Query language basics

 ## Project to work on: Credit card online banking